PaloAltoNetworks/iron-skillet/docs/panos_template_guide.rst

         * Hourly checks for new AV signatures
         * Check every minute for new Wildfire signatures
         * Recommended time delays and thresholds for checks and installs
+        * Check for GlobalProtect datafile and clientless vpn updates

     + Use SNMPv3